MicrosoftDocs/entra-docs/docs/identity/devices/device-join-macos-platform-single-sign-on.md

 There are three authentication methods for PSSO registration:

-- **Secure Enclave**: User logs on to their device which has a secure enclave backed cryptographic key used for SSO across apps that use Microsoft Entra ID for authentication
+- **Secure Enclave**: User logs on to their device which has a secure enclave backed cryptographic key used for SSO across apps that use Microsoft Entra ID for authentication.
+It can also be referred to as Platform Credential for macOS.
 - **Smart card**: User logs into the machine using an external smart card or smart card compatible hard token
 - **Password**: User logs on to their local device with a local account, updated to use their Microsoft Entra ID password